 The material is presented not as traditional oral history, but rather using the words of the participants as entry points for social movement and Canadian history.
 Each chapter is built around one or two interviews, but it also includes plenty of historical context and a few new, relevant ideas presented in my voice.
 The central themes of each volume — gender and sexuality for one, resisting the state for the other — are understood deliberately broadly, and a number of the chapters could easily have fit in either one.

 On this site, you can find out much more about the books and also plenty of material beyond what is in the books themselves.
-When the site is complete, there will be some basic information about each interview participant.
-There will be sample material from the interviews presented both in audio form and written form.
-The audio material is particularly relevant to those who might choose to use these books in classroom settings, as two or three audio clips related to each published chapter will be put on the site as a way to give students another route into the material.
-You can also learn more about me, Scott Neigh, and find links to the personal/political blog I’ve maintained since 2004, and to other things I have written.
-You can learn about upcoming events where I will be presenting material related to the books.
+You can find basic information about some of the interview participants, and sample material from the interviews presented both in audio and written form.
+The audio material is particularly relevant to those who might choose to use these books in classroom settings, as two or three audio clips related to each published chapter are on the site and can give students another route into the material.
+You can also learn more about me, Scott Neigh, and find links to the personal/political blog I’ve maintained since 2004 or some of the journalistic writing I’ve done for The Media Co-op in the last few years.
 You can be in touch with me to ask questions, to offer suggestions, to join the project’s email update list, or to arrange an event with me in your town.
-As well, I will be posting links to and perhaps commentary on material that is related to the books, including history from below as well as contemporary movements.
-Check back regularly, as there will be frequent updates, additions, and new material from the interviews published on the site!
+And, of course, you can find out about the newest phase of the Talking Radical project — Talking Radical Radio.

 |Play a Random Selection from a Talking Radical Interview:

 ||Read a Random Selection of Talking Radical Interview Material.|